KxSystems/docs/docs/kb/profiler.md

     The process to be profiled must be started from the same binary as the one running `.Q.prf0`, otherwise `'binary mismatch` is signalled.

-`.Q.prf0` stops the target process for the duration of snapshotting.
+`.Q.prf0` stops the target process for the duration of snap-shotting.

 Time per call is mostly independent of call-stack depth.
 You should be able to do at least 100 samples per second with less than 5% impact on target process performance.